 3. Omnimarket strategies

 In the post pandemic-era, B2B buyers are more empowered than ever.
 Between these evolving customer demands and a business landscape that is continuously changing, B2B business must be strategic with their go-to-market strategies.
 Future-looking businesses will use technology to extend and expand their presence into new markets.

-With modern technologies, such as headless, api-first eCommerce, a business can easily scale their order taking capabilities to meet new customers where they are.
-Some businesses might extend eCommerce to direct-to-consumer (D2C) channels in order to take advantage of 3rd Party (3P) revenue growth potential.
+With modern technologies such as headless, API-first e-commerce, a business can easily scale their order taking capabilities to meet new customers where they are.
+Some businesses might extend e-commerce to direct-to-consumer (D2C) channels in order to take advantage of third party (3P) revenue growth potential.
 Others may connect to existing marketplaces to capture a new revenue stream.
 Either way, B2B businesses that have faced forced digital transformation, should be looking to establish an omnimarket strategy to maximize the profitability of the supply chain.

 The changes to the e-commerce landscape that began in 2020 are here to stay.
 Future-looking businesses will realize that technology is the key differentiating factor for the businesses that succeed.

 Check out "The ultimate guide to replatforming for today's B2B ecommerce leader" for tips on how you might rethink your approach.